chromice/ae/README.md

 }
 ```

-Metadata is transient and is never saved to disk.
+Metadata is transient and is never saved to disk, but it may be used by different parts of your application to communicate useful information.

 ### Image